To Life! continues to serve during COVID-19. Please read our COVID-19 Guidelines.

 Fitting services are complimentary at To Life!
 The only cost you are responsible for is the product itself.
 We accept insurance payments from many local insurance providers including CDPHP, MVP, Blue Cross and Blue Shield of NENY and Empire Blue Cross.
 Check with your insurance carrier prior to your appointment and alert the To Life! staff when making your appointment.
 Should we not participate with your insurance provider, please know that we have options for supporting your needs and won't turn anyone away.
 For more information on insurance coverage please click HERE.

 To Life!’s goal is to ensure you are able to achieve the look you want and will feel comfortable with.
-With boutiques in Delmar and Saratoga Springs, trained fitters are available by appointment.
-To schedule yours, or ask questions of our staff. call us at 518-439-5975.
+To schedule your appointment or if you have questions please call 518-439-5975.

 FAQs on How to Choose and Buy a Breast Prosthesis and Mastectomy Bra

 One of the services offered at To Life! is the proper fitting of breast prostheses (also called breast forms).
 After breast cancer surgery, a woman can take control of her appearance and boost her self-esteem with the proper fit of a breast prosthesis.
 This can make a big difference in a woman’s self-image.
 Here are some frequently asked questions and answers concerning breast forms: